What we do:

 - Gas Safe Details (PDF 70kb)

 - Help us develop our web page

 - Is your garden wall safe?
 (PDF 286kb)

 - View the Approved Documents

 - Your views on our service

-Where you intend to carry out building work that affects the appearance of your building or change its use, or you may require planning permission under the Town and Country Planning Acts.
+Where you intend to carry out building work that affects the appearance of your building or change its use you may require planning permission under the Town and Country Planning Acts.

 If you are carrying out any work to a 'Listed Building' then you must apply to for listed building consent under the Town and Country Planning Acts.
 You can find out if your property is listed on our listed buildings in Brighton & Hove page.